Sale and Leaseback Advantages and Disadvantages: What Every Homeowner Should Know

 Though a traditional sale and leaseback arrangement presents its own set of advantages and disadvantages when it comes to conventional financing, Truehold’s transparent approach to these agreements piles on the perks.
 Truehold offers homeowners the same benefits mentioned above, while also creating a renter experience that aims to make life as easy as possible.

 After exploring the sale and leaseback advantages and disadvantages above, you should have a good idea of whether this approach is right for you.
-If you’re still on the white picket fence, however, the team at Truehold will be fully honest about our service and what other options we are aware are available to you.
+If you’re still on the white picket fence, however, the team at Truehold will be transparent about our service and what other options we are aware are available to you.

 To discover the impact a sale-leaseback agreement can have on you — and your future — get started with Truehold today.